RaulFD-creator/RaulFD-creator/README.md

 Though my professional focus is on AI development, I also find scientific communication and teaching fascinating.
 Here are some of the projects related to that aspect of my work.

 - **VII SECUAH Congress:** Workshop titled "Aprendizaje profundo en biomedicina" - Deep Learning on Biomedicine.
-I've taught a cohort of biosciences students (undergrad and graduate) about artificial intelligence, machine learning, and deep learning techniques and how to apply them to biomedical research.
-The workshop lasted 4 h and finished with a guided practical example where every student was able to build their own deep convolutional neural network for diagnosing skin lessions as either bening or cancerous.
+I've taught a cohort of biosciences students (undergrad and graduate) about artificial intelligence, machine learning, and deep learning techniques and how to apply them to biomedical research with a guided practical example where every student was able to build their own deep convolutional neural network for diagnosing skin lessions as either bening or cancerous.
 Materials can be found in this [Github Repository](https://github.com/RaulFD-creator/SECUAH).
 - **IX SECUAH Congress:** Workshop titled "Modelos que aprenden el lenguaje de las moléculas" - Models that learn the language of molecules.
-I've taught a cohort of biosciences students (undergrad and graduate) about artificial intelligence, particularly language models, and their main applications in biomedical and biochemical research.
-The workshop lasted 4 h and finished with a guided practical example where every student was able to re-train MolFormer-XL to build their own small molecule toxicity predictive model.
+The guided practical example allowed every student to finetune MolFormer-XL to build their own small molecule toxicity predictive model.
 Materials can be found in this [Github Repository](https://github.com/RaulFD-creator/SECUAH).